LindenParkesLab/snaplab.github.io/docs/amarel/open_data.md

 ## About the `collated_outputs`

 For most of the above datasets, you will find a subdirectory called `collated_outputs` inside the project folder.
 Inside `collated_outputs`, you will find a set of pickle files (`.pkl`) that store the derivatives from each pipeline in a single dictionary.
 These files are designed to facilitate quick and easy access to the outputs from our pipelines.
+If you want to get started with an analysis, downloading the `collated_outputs` onto your laptop is likely going to be the quickest way forward.
 See below example for how to work with these files in Python:

 ```python
 import os